CarikeBL/lowcode-meets-procode/README.md

 $body = @{ text = "This is a long piece of text that should be summarized." } | ConvertTo-Json Invoke-RestMethod -Method Post -Uri http://localhost:5000/summarize -Body $body -ContentType "application/json"
 ```

-Want help next? 🤝
-- I can add API key validation to `Program.cs` and update the OpenAPI file.
-- I can generate a connector package (icon + settings) ready to import.
-- I can create a sample Power Automate flow JSON you can import.

 Enjoy building — When low-code meets pro-code, amazing automations happen! ✨